-You get a cataract when the clear lens inside your eye becomes cloudy or misty.
+You get cataracts when the clear lens inside your eye becomes cloudy or misty.
 This is a gradual process that usually happens as we get older.
 It does not hurt.

 The early stages of a cataract do not necessarily affect your sight.